peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 The shortcut keywords aim to reduce typing and to prevent the need to think about case-sensitivity of the Qt class names.

+todo - make sure these agree with code and list is complete.

     hbox, vbox, label, button, stack, tabbed, group, widget, stretch

 You can use the full Qt class names in their place.
 (Or any other Qt class).